Explore ITCC’s industry influence via recognition of innovation and development of forward-thinking research and white papers.

-Now in its sixth year, the Innovation Award recognizes innovations in testing, processes, or service, within the IT certification industry.
-Previous award recipients include HPE, ISACA, IBM/Acclaim, Microsoft, and The Linux Foundation.
-Over the years, winners have showcased success and innovation in increasing security of testing, a new method for evaluations, improved market access to certification programs, and more.
+Now in its ninth year, the Innovation Award recognizes innovations in testing, processes, or service, within the IT certification industry.
+Over the years, winners have showcased success and innovation in increasing the security of testing, a new method for evaluations, improved market access to certification programs, and more.

 Innovation Award Winners

 Stripe Wins 2023 ITCC Innovation Award